How to Select a Stock Blank Presented by Larry Potterfield | MidwayUSA Gunsmithing

 Frequently Asked Questions

-Applying lacquer thinner to the raw wood helps reveal the grain pattern and spot imperfections like knots, swirling grain, or deep cracks that should be avoided.
+Applying lacquer thinner to the raw wood helps reveal the grain pattern and highlight imperfections such as knots, swirling grain, or deep cracks.
+A clear template can also assist in spotting these issues before carving.

 More Gunsmithing & DIY Videos You Might Like